jfmorganti/vehicle-builder/README.md

 ## Description

 This project allows the user to create cars, trucks, and motorbikes and perform actions on them.
 Actions include: start, accelerate, decelerate, stop, turn right, turn left and many others.
 Special actions are available for motorcycles and trucks.
+Video of its usage is available: https://app.screencastify.com/v3/watch/DnoZhlC7gk3hInAWI6RU

 # Table of Contents